AI Screenr

 Brief the panel from the transcript

-Panel interviewers open the scored report + transcript before their round.
-They walk in warm and spend the panel hour on depth, not re-ground-covering.
-Pre-screen output becomes a panel asset.
+Panel interviewers read the scored report and transcript before their round.
+They enter the interview with context and spend the panel hour on in-depth discussion.
+The pre-screen output becomes useful material for the panel.

 Replace one recruiter phone screen this week.
 3 free interviews, no credit card.